AztechMC/Modern-Industrialization/src/main/resources/assets/modern_industrialization/mi_guidebook/steam_age/tanks.md

 <Recipe id="modern_industrialization:materials/bronze/craft/tank" />

-Left-click to give a stack to a placed barrel (shift to give as much as possible).
+Right-click to give a stack to a placed barrel (shift to give as much as possible).

-Right-click to take a stack from a placed barrel (shift to take only 1 item).
+Left-click to take a stack from a placed barrel (shift to take only 1 item).

 <Recipe id="modern_industrialization:materials/bronze/craft/barrel" />

 If you break a barrel it will keep its stored contents, and you will get an item that you can interact with.

-Left-click on a barrel item with an item to insert it into the barrel.
+Right-click on a barrel item with an item to insert it into the barrel.

-Left-click the barrel item on an empty slot to extract some items from it.
+Right-click the barrel item on an empty slot to extract some items from it.